 In addition, the derivatives are subject to all the risk associated with the underlying assets, which risks are described in section 2.
-The level of margin would be established considering the risk factors of both the underlying asset and the derivative instrument per se.
+The level of margin would be established considering the addition of the risk factors of both the underlying assertand to derivative instrument per se.

-2.3.2 Considerations leading to a margin of at least the average of the high and low margins Examples of significant considerations for derivatives as in paragraphs 2340.001 and 2340.002:
+2.3.2 Considerations leading to a margin of at least the adverage of the high and low margins

+Examples of significant considerations for derivatives as per SOP sections 2340.001 and 2340.002:

-- Error of estimation of the best estimate assumption: - Operational risks: - lack of expertise with derivatives within the organization, - inadequate monitoring capabilities, - inability to measure potential derivative exposure accurately, - Counterparty credit concerns (including lack of knowledge of counterparty credit exposure), - Absence of netting of aggregate exposures with a counterparty. - Deterioration of the best estimate assumption: - Concentration or lack of diversification: Lack of diversity in derivative counterparties, - Operational risks: Limited ability to track counterparty credit quality on an ongoing basis.
+- Error of estimation of the mean: - Operational risks: - Lack of expertise with derivatives within the organization, - Inadequate monitoring capabilities, - Inabity to incoure potential derivative exposure accurately, - Controparty credit concerns (including lack of knowledge of counterparty credit exposure), - Absence of netting of aggregate exposures with a counterparty. - Deterioration of the mean: - Concentration or lack of diversification: Lack of diversity in derivative counterparties, - Operational risks: Limited ability to track counterparty credit quality on an ongoing basis.